andrew/ultimate-awesome/README.md

 - [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [awesome-hokchew](https://github.com/ztl8702/awesome-hokchew) - A curated list of resources about the Hokchew / Foochow language. 閩東語福州話的資源整合列表。.
 - [Awesome-Modular-Blockchain](https://github.com/0xyicheng/Awesome-Modular-Blockchain) - 📃   List of articles and materials about Modular Blockchain.
-- [awesome-makecode](https://github.com/adafruit/awesome-makecode) - A curated list of resources for Microsoft MakeCode.
 - [awesome-survival](https://github.com/alx-xlx/awesome-survival) - A list of awesome survival/survivors books/guides.
 - [awesome-sysadmin-tools](https://github.com/apermuy/awesome-sysadmin-tools) - Collection of links and resources for sysadmins and Drupal lovers.
 - [awesome-hackbright](https://github.com/atrnh/awesome-hackbright) - 👩🏼‍💻 A list of libraries, resources, tools, and more, curated by Hackbright Academy engineers.